Spain's World Cup jersey sparks controversy

 Spain’s World Cup jersey sparks controversy

-MADRID (AP) The Spain jersey that will be used in the World Cup has sparked controversy after being linked to the Republican flag of the 1930s.
+MADRID (AP) Spain’s jersey for the World Cup has sparked controversy after being linked to the Republican flag of the 1930s.

-The jersey has the colors red, yellow and blue, but some say that from afar the blue appears to have the same purple tone of the Republican flag used from 1931-39.
+The jersey has the colors red, yellow and blue.
+Some say that from afar the blue appears to have the same purple tone of the Republican flag used from 1931-39.

 The flag is still used by those who oppose the Spanish monarch.

-Apparel maker Adidas said there is no political implications in the jersey, and that the design was agreed upon with the Spanish soccer federation.
+Apparel maker Adidas said there were no political implications in the jersey, and the design was agreed upon with the Spanish Football Federation a long time ago.

+”The current design represents the courage and the fury of our national team, with graphics of red, yellow and blue diamonds which represent the best qualities of this team: Speed, energy and its renowned style of play,” the company said in a statement on Tuesday.

-Federation officials also said that there is no intended link to the Republican flag.
+Federation officials also said that there was no intended link to the Republican flag.

 Spain is in the midst of a political crisis after Catalonia pushed for independence from the rest of the country.